Create AI videos with 230+ avatars in 140+ languages.

 - Chosen delivery platform

-In the below list, we'll cover exactly what scenario you'd want to use each type in to make sure your workplace training excels.
-But if you're stuck on how to best engage online learners or want to get started immediately, consider choosing a "how-to" tutorial video.
-It's not only the most popular type of video but also the most versatile.
+If you're stuck on how to best engage online learners or want to get started immediately, consider choosing a "how-to" tutorial video.
+It's not only the most popular type of video but I think it's also the most versatile.

 Type 1: How-to training videos